Bhanu679/Ecommerce-Follow-Along/README.md

 - Learned how to use Redux for global state management.
 - Implemented a Redux store to handle and store global states, particularly user email information.

+## Milestone 32: Adding Mail to Global State with Redux

+# Project Overview 🌟
+This milestone focuses on using Redux to manage the global state in our application.
+Specifically, we've stored the user's email in the global state and made it accessible across all pages.
+# Learning Goals 🎯
+By completing this milestone, we aimed to:
+Understand and implement global state management with Redux.
+Dispatch and store the user's email from the Login page.
+Access the stored email in all other pages using useSelector.
+# Key Features ✅
+Login Page Functionality:
+Integrated Redux Dispatch to store the user's email in the global state.
+Global State Access:
+Implemented useSelector across remaining pages to access the stored email.
+# Code Highlights 📝
+Redux Store
+We set up a global Redux store to manage state.
+Dispatch in Login Page
+Captured the user's email and stored it in the global state using dispatch. useSelector in Other Pages
+Accessed the stored email from the global state in the rest of the pages.

+# 🌟 Milestone 33: Creating and Storing JWT Tokens in Cookies

+Welcome to Milestone 33!
+In this lesson, you'll learn how to create a JWT token and store it inside a cookie for secure authentication in web applications.
+## 🎯 Learning Goals
+By the end of this milestone, you will:
+- Learn how to create a JWT token using the jsonwebtoken package.
+- Understand how to store the token inside a browser cookie.
+- Set an expiration time for the cookie using maxAge.